-- and the College may create other rights and responsibilities, including joint ownership. - C. College Initiated and Supported Efforts.
-Ownership of copyrightable material or a patent relating to materials or processes identified above, developed as a result of specific assignment by the College or arising out of the duties for which the individual was specifically employed by the College, shall reside with the College.
-Under special circumstances, the College may share royalty income with the author or inventor upon recommendation by the College and approval by the Board of Trustees. - D. Sponsor Supported Efforts.
-Faculty who produce copyrightable material or a patent under sponsor-supported projects shall be governed by the specific terms and conditions of the applicable sponsorship contract.
-Faculty are responsible for determining, in advance, the terms of sponsorship and executing a Copyright/Patent Royalty Agreement with the sponsor. - 3.
-Royalty Income.
-Royalty income from copyrighted materials and patents shall be distributed as listed below. - A. Individual Effort.
+- A. Individual Effort.
 Income derived from materials and patents produced from the individual initiative of College Faculty, as defined above, shall accrue solely to the author or inventor. - B. College Assisted Individual Effort.
 Income derived from individual efforts which are complemented by College time, facilities and/or resources, as defined above, shall accrue solely to the author or inventor.
 However, repayment to the College must be made by the individual(s) concerned, as outlined above, which also outlines the other rights of the College in these cases.
-The above holds in all cases except those in which the individual(s) request, and the College agrees to permit the College's name to be used in connection with the product or process and also agrees to market or assist in acquiring a marketing source for the product or process.
-In these cases, royalties shall be shared with the College receiving twenty-five (25%) percent and the individual(s) receiving seventy-five (75%) percent, unless a written agreement is executed and approved by all parties prior to the granting of the copyright or patent that specifies an alternative sharing of royalties. - C. College Initiated and Supported Efforts.
+In these cases, royalties shall be shared with the College and a written agreement that specifies the sharing of royalties shall be executed and approved by all parties prior to the approval of the use of College time, facilities and/or resources. - C. College Initiated and Supported Efforts.
 When copyrighted material or a patent is generated by a specific College assignment or as a result of labors for which the individual was employed, for any matters covered under the above information, the College shall be the sole recipient of all income derived therefrom.
 In specific instances, where an exceptional individual-initiative product results, and only after College recommendation and approval by the Board of Trustees, portions of income derived therefrom may be shared between the College and the author or inventor.
-Such efforts shall be determined on a case-by-case basis.

-- D. Sponsor Supported Efforts.
+Such efforts shall be determined on a case-by-case basis. - D. Sponsor Supported Efforts.
 Income derived from sponsor-supported efforts shall be disbursed in accordance with the specific terms of governing contractual or grant documents.
-Income derived from copyrighted materials or patents shall be disbursed in accordance with stated College policies when the contract or grant document is silent as to disbursement of royalties or times of value. - 4.
+Income derived from copyrighted materials or patents shall be disbursed in accordance with stated College policies when the contract or grant document is silent as to disbursement of royalties or times of value. - 5.
 Dispute Resolution.
 Disputes between the author(s) of a work and the College are grievable in accordance with Article 8 Grievance Procedure.